 This layer is mainly meant to protect you from the two most threatening elements: wind and rain.
 The other critical function of the outer shell is the ability to allow moisture to escape or “breathe”, so as to prevent you from getting wet from the inside as a result of your own perspiration.
 Additional features such as hoods and zip ventilation systems allow for more precise adjustments and help to maximize warmth and comfort in the outdoors, although they are not essential.
 It is very important that jackets and pants in this category be waterproof, windproof, and breathable.
 Keep in mind that favorable weather conditions may often be such that the use of the outer shell is not needed, however it is always wise to have this layer easily accessible as conditions can change quickly.
 Examples include a sun/rain hat, waterproof/breathable jacket and pants and hiking boots.

 Now when you know the importance and everything else about the 3 layers of clothing.
 Here is a guide to help you get properly dressed, from head to toe, when hiking or trekking in Iceland

 A warm toque/hat made of wool or synthetics is recommended.
 A lightweight sun hat is a good idea on long and sunny summer days in Iceland, as are sunglasses, especially when hiking on snow and water.
 A rain hat or hood will help to keep your head dry in wet conditions.

-For a guide to under shirts and sport bras see Transfer Layer (Base Layer)/1st Layer above.
+For a guide to under-shirts and sports bras see Transfer Layer (Base Layer)/1st Layer above.
 For light, medium, and expedition (heavy) weight sweaters and down and PrimaLoft jackets see Insulating Layer/2nd layer.
 Information on wind and rain jackets can be found in the Outer Shell/3rd Layer section.

 Light gloves are generally enough for summer conditions, and wool and fleece will still keep you relatively warm when wet.
 Waterproof over mitts are optional but could easily come in handy in wet or snowy environments.